|

 mention later in this series of articles.
 Here we assume that we use

+the default paper type letter in this presentation.
 The second step after taking the paper in desired sizes in drawing

 a figure is to locate the curser at the beginning of the drawing.
 This can

-be accomplished by issuing the command
+be accomplished by issuing the command x y moveto

 where x and y denote respectively the horizontal and